-District Test Coordinators should keep security in mind when distributing all material to School Coordinators and Test Administrators.
-The School Test Coordinator should conduct a test briefing with Test Administrators to review all aspects of the ACCESS for ELLs 2.0 suite of assessments (e.g., materials, policies, and procedures) and remind Test Administrators of the importance of the following:
+District assessment coordinators should keep security in mind when distributing all material to school coordinators and test administrators.
+The school assessment coordinator should conduct a test briefing with test administrators to review all aspects of the ACCESS for ELLs suite of assessments (e.g., materials, policies, and procedures) and remind test administrators of the importance of the following activities:

-- Verifying the accuracy of student Pre-ID Labels (if provided) and tier placement before placing them on the test booklets - Bubbling demographic information and applying District/School Labels on test booklets for students who did not receive a Pre-ID Label - Signing out and signing in each secure booklet on the Security Checklist (white) each day of testing.
+- Verifying the accuracy of student Pre-ID labels (if provided) and tier placement before placing labels on the Student Response Booklets. - Bubbling demographic information and applying District/School labels on Student Response Booklets for students who did not receive a Pre-ID label. - Signing out and signing in each secure booklet on the Security Checklist (white) each day of testing. - Ensuring anyone who enters the room for the purpose of monitoring the testing room signs the Security Log. - Returning test materials to the school assessment coordinator after each testing session.
+Secure test materials should not remain in the classroom or be taken off the school's campus overnight.